 Ian Ziering Net Worth

-Ian Ziering net worth and salary: Ian Ziering is an American actor who has a net worth of $5 million dollars.
+Ian Ziering is an American actor who has a net worth of $4 million.
 Ian Ziering is best known for his role as "Steve Sanders" on the Aaron Spelling show Beverly Hills, 90210 which he appeared on from 1990 to 2000 and then again in the August 2019 re-boot.
 Ian Ziering was a contestant on season 4 of Dancing with the Stars where he danced with Cheryl Burke.
 The duo made it to the semi-final round.
 Ian Ziering has appeared as a guest star on a number of television shows including JAG, The Doctors, and Guiding Light, while also directing short films.
 In 2013, Ian played Fin in the movie Sharknado, which became an instant cult classic and spawned several sequels.
 He has appeared in a number of films including Endless Love, Mighty Ducks the Movie: The First Face-Off, Batman Beyond: The Movie, Domino, No Way Back, The Christmas Hope and That's My Boy.

 His breakout role came in 1990 when he landed a spot on "Beverly Hills…90210."
 He played the character of Steve Sanders, a high school student growing up in the generally wealthy zip code of Beverly Hills.
 Ziering remained on the show until its completion in the year 2000, one of only four original cast members to appear in all ten seasons.